-As of February 12, 2020, the record date for the Annual Meeting, 38,858,321 shares of Common Stock were issued and outstanding.
+As of February 14, 2022, the record date for the Annual Meeting, 39,276,924 shares of Common Stock were issued and outstanding.

-Only holders of Common Stock of the Company of record on the books of the Company at the close of business on February 12, 2020, are entitled to notice of and to vote at the Annual Meeting and at any adjournment thereof.
+Only holders of Common Stock of the Company of record on the books of the Company at the close of business on February 14, 2022, are entitled to notice of and to vote at the Annual Meeting and at any adjournment thereof.
 Such holders are entitled to one vote for each share held and do not have cumulative voting rights with respect to the election of directors.
-Holders of outstanding shares of the Company's $4^{1}/{2}$ % Cumulative Preferred Stock are not entitled to vote at the meeting.
+Holders of outstanding shares of the Company's 4 1⁄2% Cumulative Preferred Stock are not entitled to vote at the meeting.

-See "Stock Ownership" on page 49 below for information with respect to share ownership by the directors and executive officers of the Company and the beneficial owners of 5% or more of the Company's Common Stock.
+See "Stock Ownership" on page 51 below for information with respect to share ownership by the directors and executive officers of the Company and the beneficial owners of 5% or more of the Company's Common Stock.

-PROPOSAL NO. 1 ELECTION OF DIRECTORS
+PROPOSAL NOS.
+1 AND 2 ELECTION OF DIRECTORS

-At the Annual Meeting, three directors will be elected to serve until the Annual Meeting in 2023.
-Mr. William M. Lambert, Ms. Diane M. Pearse, and Mr. Nishan J. Vartanian were nominated by the Board for election in the Class of 2023.
-The Board of Directors and its Nominating and Corporate Governance Committee recommend a vote FOR the election of the nominees, each of whom has consented to be named as a nominee and to serve if elected.
-Properly submitted proxies that are timely received will be voted for the election of the nominees named below, unless otherwise directed thereon, or for a substitute nominee designated by the Nominating and Corporate Governance Committee in the event a nominee named becomes unavailable for election.
+At the Annual Meeting, four directors will be elected to serve until the Annual Meeting in 2025, and one director will be elected to serve until the Annual Meeting in 2024.
+Mr. Robert A. Bruggeworth, Mr. Gregory B. Jordan, Ms. Rebecca B. Roberts and Mr. William R. Sperry were nominated by the Board for election in the Class of 2025.
+Mr. Luca Savi, who was elected to be a director by the Board on June 24, 2021, was nominated by the Board for election in the Class of 2024.
+Mr. Savi was recommended by a third-party search firm retained by the Board.
+That search firm evaluated and provided information to the Nominating and Corporate Governance Committee concerning prospective candidates, which the committee took into consideration in forming its recommendations to the Board.
+Following the search and selection process, Mr. Savi was elected by the Board.
+Properly submitted proxies will be voted for the nominees named below, unless otherwise directed thereon, or for a substitute nominee designated by the Nominating and Corporate Governance Committee in the event a nominee becomes unavailable for election.

-The following table sets forth certain information about the nominees, all of whom are currently members of the Board, and about the other directors whose terms of office will continue after the Annual Meeting.
+The Board and the Nominating and Corporate Governance Committee have determined that the nominees possess a balanced mix of qualifications and experiences relevant to the effective governance and oversight of our business.
+The tables beginning on the following page set forth information about our nominees, all of whom are currently members of the Board and about the directors whose terms of office will continue after the Annual Meeting.